ajmorton/advent_of_code/2024-pypy/Thoughts.md

 Another day of stupid mistakes. reverse(XMAS) != SAXM.
 Not very golfy today.
 It can get shorter with dicts but that adds a 20x slowdown.
 Hard to explain why I care about this in Python of all languages but here we are.
 Today was a good reminder to make use of complex number for indices and `dict.get(pos, default_val)` in future days rather than handling annoying OOB accesses.

+## Day 05 - Print Queue
+Not
+Happy
+Jan

+1) Started P2 with a brute force permutation: Slow, didn't bother waiting.
+2) I know, let's create a DAG out of the page orders.
+Input was intentionally seeded with a cycle.
+Fuck.
+3) Custom partially ordered sort function?
+Works I guess

+If this years theme is malicious input I'mma live life on tilt.